 If you're coming to work in the UK, this page has information to help you plan your time before you travel.
 It also looks at some of the things to consider once you arrive, such as finding accommodation and opening a UK bank account.

-On 31 December 2020, the freedom of movement between the United Kingdom (UK) and the European Union (EU) will end.
-From 1st January 2021, the UK will operate a new points-based system for Skilled Workers to gain permission to work in the UK.
+On 31 December 2020, the freedom of movement between the United Kingdom (UK) and the European Union (EU) came to an end.
+From 1 January 2021, the UK operates a new points-based system for Skilled Workers to gain permission to work in the UK.

 All EU and non-EU citizens wishing to come to the UK to work will need to have a job offer from an approved licensed sponsor (employer) and demonstrate that they meet a specific set of mandatory requirements, which includes a job offered at the required skill level, are able to meet the English language requirements and are paid the relevant salary threshold.